mitodl/ocw-hugo-themes/README.md

 #### MIT Learn integration

 One of the external API's that can be integrated into OCW sites is based on [MIT Learn](https://github.com/mitodl/mit-learn).
-There are two environment variables you can set related to this functionality;
+There are three environment variables you can set related to this functionality;
-`MIT_LEARN_BASE_URL` and `MIT_LEARN_API_BASE_URL`.
-The former is used to construct URLs to the login / logout pages, and the latter is used to construct calls to the API.
+`CSRF_COOKIE_DOMAIN`, `MIT_LEARN_BASE_URL` and `MIT_LEARN_API_BASE_URL`.
+With the base URLs, the former is used to construct URLs to the login / logout pages, and the latter is used to construct calls to the API.
+The cookie domain setting is what allows CSRF to work between the sites.
 In the following examples, we will assume you are running `mit-learn` locally with:

+- `CSRF_COOKIE_DOMAIN=.odl.local`
 - `MIT_LEARN_BASE_URL=http://open.odl.local:8062`
 - `MIT_LEARN_API_BASE_URL=http://api.open.odl.local:8065`